sandstorm/neos-kickstart/PROJECT.md

 ## Running Tests

-Make sure the application is up and running `make start`
+Make sure the application is up and running `make start`.
+Make sure you build the testrunner with `make build-e2e-testrunner`

 - for E2E Test
-  - in a new console run `cd ./e2e-testrunner && nvm use && npm install && node index.js` to start the e2e-testrunner
+  - in a new console run `make start-e2e-testrunner` to start the e2e-testrunner
   - in a new console run `make e2e-tests` to run the actual tests
 - for Unit Tests run `make unit-tests`
 - for Functional Tests run `make functional-tests`